The Bomb: Yesterday, Today and Tomorrow Film

 An Interfaith/Intercultural Call to Action

-The film also includes speakers Kazumi Matsui, Mayor of Hiroshima; Tomihisa Taue, Mayor of Nagasaki; former US Senator Sam Nunn; Mohamed Elbaradei, former Director General of the International Atomic Energy Agency (IAEA) and Noble Laureate; and Lassina Zerbo, Executive Secretary of the Comprehensive Nuclear-Test-Ban Treaty Organization; Jonathan Granoff, President Global Security Institute; Leona Morgan, Coordinator with the Eastern Navajo Diné Against Uranium Mining; Beatrice Fihn, Executive Director International Campaign to Abolish Nuclear Weapons (ICAN); Kehkashan Basu, President and Founder of Green Hope Foundation, Audrey Kitagawa, Chair Parliament of the World’s Religions, Azza Karam, Secretary General Religions for Peace, Bishop William E. Swing founder and President United Religions Initiative, Victor Kazanjian, Executive Director URI, Marilyn Turkovich, Executive Director of Charter for Compassion and many more.
+Speakers include Kazumi Matsui, Mayor of Hiroshima; Tomihisa Taue, Mayor of Nagasaki; former US Senator Sam Nunn; Mohamed Elbaradei, former Director General of the International Atomic Energy Agency (IAEA) and Noble Laureate; and Lassina Zerbo, Executive Secretary of the Comprehensive Nuclear-Test-Ban Treaty Organization; Jonathan Granoff, President Global Security Institute; Leona Morgan, Coordinator with the Eastern Navajo Diné Against Uranium Mining, and Beatrice Fihn, Executive Director International Campaign to Abolish Nuclear Weapons (ICAN).
+Speakers from the sponsoring organizations include Audrey Kitagawa, Chair Parliament of the World’s Religions, Azza Karam, Secretary General Religions for Peace, Bishop William E. Swing founder and President United Religions Initiative, Victor Kazanjian, Executive Director URI, and Marilyn Turkovich, Executive Director of Charter for Compassion.

 The Hiroshima/Nagasaki Accord

 San Francisco, July 15, 2020

 The 75th anniversary of the atomic bombing of the Japanese cities of Hiroshima and Nagasaki

 will be commemorated on August 6, and 9, 2020 by four of the world’s leading interfaith/